danluo7/hingtgen_rnaseq/README.md

-Will have to repeat the same following ballgown steps for hiNeuroS group comparisons.
+(Will have to repeat the same following ballgown steps for hiNeuroS group comparisons later)

 start R and load libraries